mbideau/cryptkey-from-usb-mtp/README.md

 No more, **be warned**.

-## Known bugs / Issues

-When a USB MTP device is mounted, the shell script checks if the filesystem is accessible.
-If not, it assumes the device is not unlocked (like most _Android_ smartphones), and ask the user to do so (then hit enter) in loop until the filesystem is accessible.
-Half of the time, I encouter an issue here because, even when the device is unlocked, the filesystem remains unaccessible.
-So my recommendation is to **always unlock the USB MTP device before this script is launched** (and maintain it this way as long as the script has not cached the key or finished its job).

 ## Usage / Help

 ```

 Print a key to STDOUT from a key file stored on a USB MTP device.

-USAGE: cryptkey-from-usb-mtp.sh OPTIONS [keyfile]
+USAGE: cryptkey-from-usb-mtp  OPTIONS  [keyfile]

 ARGUMENTS:
   keyfile    optional      Is the path to a key file.
                            The argument is optional if the env var CRYPTTAB_KEY
                            is specified, required otherwise.
                            It is relative to the device mount point/dir.
                            Quotes ['"] will be removed at the begining and end.
                            If it starts with 'urlenc:' it will be URL decoded.
 OPTIONS:
   -h|--help                Display this help.

   --encode STRING          When specified, expext a string as unique argument.
                            The string will be URL encoded and printed.
                            NOTE: Usefull to create a key path without spaces
                            to use into /etc/crypttab at the third column.

   --decode STRING          When specified, expext a string as unique argument.
                            The string will be URL decoded and printed.

-    --initramfs-hook PATH  Create an initramfs hook to path.
+  --initramfs-hook [PATH]  Create an initramfs hook to path.
                            PATH is optional.
 It defaults to:
                              '/etc/initramfs-tools/hook/cryptkey-from-usb-mtp'.

+  --check-initramfs [PATH] Check that every requirements had been copied
+                           inside the initramfs specified.
+                           PATH is optional.
+It defaults to:
+                             '/boot/initrd.img-4.9.0-8-amd64'.

 ENV:
   CRYPTTAB_KEY             A path to a key file.
                            The env var is optional if the argument 'keyfile'
                            is specified, required otherwise.
                            Same process apply as for the 'keyfile' argument,
                            i.e.: removing quotes and URL decoding.

   cryptsource              (informative only) The disk source to unlock.

   crypttarget              (informative only) The target device mapper name unlocked.

 EXAMPLES:
   # encoding a string to further add it to /etc/crypttab
-    > cryptkey-from-usb-mtp.sh --encode 'relative/path to/key/file/on/usb/mtp/device'
+  > cryptkey-from-usb-mtp --encode 'relative/path to/key/file/on/usb/mtp/device'

   # decode a URL encoded string, just to test
-    > cryptkey-from-usb-mtp.sh --decode 'relative/path%20to/key/file/on/usb/mtp/device'
+  > cryptkey-from-usb-mtp --decode 'relative/path%20to/key/file/on/usb/mtp/device'

+  # used as a standalone shell command to unlock a disk
+  > crypttarget=md0_crypt cryptsource=/dev/disk/by-uuid/5163bc36 \
+    "/sbin/cryptkey-from-usb-mtp" 'urlenc:M%c3%a9moire%20interne%2fkey.bin'  \
+    | cryptsetup open /dev/disk/by-uuid/5163bc36 md0_crypt

   # a crypttab entry configuration URL encoded to prevent crashing on spaces and UTF8 chars
-    md0_crypt  UUID=5163bc36 'urlenc:M%c3%a9moire%20interne%2fkeyfile.bin' luks,keyscript=/sbin/cryptkey-from-usb-mtp.sh,initramfs
+  md0_crypt  UUID=5163bc36 'urlenc:M%c3%a9moire%20interne%2fkeyfile.bin' luks,keyscript=/sbin/cryptkey-from-usb-mtp,initramfs

-    # used as a standalone shell command
-    > crypttarget=md0_crypt cryptsource=/dev/disk/by-uuid/5163bc36 "/sbin/cryptkey-from-usb-mtp.sh" 'urlenc:M%c3%a9moire%20interne%2fkey.bin'

   # create an initramfs hook to copy all required files (i.e.: 'jmtpfs') in it
-    > cryptkey-from-usb-mtp.sh --initramfs-hook
+  > cryptkey-from-usb-mtp --initramfs-hook

   # update the content of the initramfs
   > update-initramfs -tuck all

+  # check that every requirements had been copied inside initramfs
+  > cryptkey-from-usb-mtp --check-initramfs

+  # reboot and pray hard! ^^'
+  > reboot

 ```

 ## Author and Date

-Michael Bideau, the 2019-01-18
+Michael Bideau, created the 2019-01-18